 Moulamein Flood Mitigation Infrastructure Upgrades

-Murray River Council has progressed to the design phase of upgrades to Moulamein’s flood mitigation infrastructure.
+Murray River Council is progressing with upgrades to Moulamein’s flood mitigation infrastructure.

-There are three areas of mitigation, as listed below.
-You can view the concept designs via the documents tab on this page.
+There are two remaining areas of mitigation, as listed below.

 Community impact